-ANA's IFE (In-flight entertainment)panasonic system is one of the common ones in the market, its the AVOD (Audio Video On Demand) system meaning that you can play, pause and skip your movie any time you want.
+ANA's IFE (In-flight entertainment)Panasonic system is one of the common ones in the market, its the AVOD (Audio Video On Demand) system meaning that you can play, pause and skip your movie any time you want.
 What some passengers want is an IFE that is easy to use and also allow you to get familiarize with it almost immediately.
 I played around with the system and I find it to be efficient and easy to use.
 You have a selection of languages available for you and from there you choose whatever option you want to get yourself entertained if you are either a fan of movies, music or playing games.
 This IFE system has it all.
-Although it is not the most advance system out there, its good enough for long haul flights.
-The selection of movies are not a lot, but there are both the current blockbuster and the oldies, so you will be quite satisfied with the offering.
+Although it is not the most advanced system out there, it is good enough for long haul flights.
+The selection of movies is not a lot, but there are both the current blockbuster and the oldies so you will be quite satisfied with the offering.

 What's inside the seat pocket?

 Headset - quality is average